 If you are a designer or small brand early in your sustainability journey, check out our Guide Ethical Fashion – A Guide for Independent Labels.

 We do not provide specific advice for brands, however there are a number of other sources of detailed advice for small and medium brands.
-These include Factory 45 (US), the Brooklyn Fashion and Design Accelerator, Fashion Takes Action (Canada) Eco Fashion Week Vancouver and Seattle, and Clean Cut Fashion (Australia).
+These include Factory 45 (US), the Brooklyn Fashion and Design Accelerator, (US), Fashion Takes Action (Canada) Eco Fashion Week Vancouver and Seattle, and Clean Cut Fashion (Australia).

 The Good On You rating system rewards brands that are transparent, that use widely accepted standards, and that address all the material issues of concern to shoppers that want to act on their values.
 For a great rating we also expect that brands have the highest quality “assurance” of their ethical claims so shoppers can be confident they do in fact meet the standards they say they do.
 Compliance with a top tier certification is the most common way to achieve that.

 Transparent Transparency comes first.
 Shoppers have a right to know who made their clothes, where they were made, and the impacts on animals, the environment and workers.
 We expect brands to provide information that is specific, relevant, complete and up to date.
 Ideally this will include publishing lists of all your suppliers, as demanded by the Fashion Revolution campaign.